ClarkFieseln/tea2adt/README.md

   ./tea2adt -c
 ```
 This is an example to start a chat, but this is the same for any other option.

+As a reference check 'How to use (pip installation)'

 For more information check the [documentation](https://github.com/ClarkFieseln/tea2adt/blob/main/doc/documentation.md).